 The Friendship House Fayetteville campus consists of three homes, each with two apartment suites.
 In each apartment suite, typically three students and/or young professionals live with one “friend resident.”
 Friend residents are young adults with disabilities who have lived at home with family supports.
 All residents live as roommates and friends.
 This model of inclusive living forges relationships of mutual self-giving that transforms and encourage all residents involved.
 Friend residents gain independent living skills, self-esteem and increased social awareness.
 Students and young professionals gain compassion in how they serve patients both with and without disabilities through hands-on experience.

 With funding generated from community donors, the Friendship House Fayetteville campus was built on leased property from Highland Presbyterian Church.
-Each home has two levels, each level having four single bedrooms, a shared common area and a kitchen.
+Each home has two levels, each level having four single bedrooms, three full bathrooms, a shared common area and a kitchen.

 The ServiceSource Foundation led the capital campaign to raise $1.3 million to build Friendship House in Fayetteville.
 ServiceSource, Inc., a leading non-profit that offers employment, housing and other supports to individuals with disabilities, is providing operational support.